Fabric-Development/fabric-wiki/src/development-environment.md

 # Development Environment

-this page will walk you through setting up your hacking environment
+This page will walk you through setting up your hacking environment

 # Setup The Source

-to start developing it's better to grab the latest commit for Fabric so you're up-to-date for that you use
+To start developing it's better to grab the latest commit for Fabric so you're up-to-date for that you use

 ```bash
 git clone https://github.com/Fabric-Development/fabric
 ```